Reaser5674/joshuareaser.com/content/resume.md

 + Knowledge of Discourse Mapping, including message intent, prosody, affect, and cohesion.
 + Knowledge of Register (Formal, Frozen, Consultative, Casual, and Intimate) and its impact on the interpreted message.
 + Sensitive to the cultural differences that occur between the Deaf and hearing communities, and works towards mitigating these differences.
-+ Familiarity with the Demand-Control Schema and the Role-Space.
++ Familiarity with the Demand-Control Schema and Interpreter Role-Space.
 + Familiarity with Constructed Action – Constructed Dialogue.
 + Knowledge of Individualized Education Plans and working with an IEP team to implement the goals set forth therein.
 + Flexibility to adapt to any situation.